You are using an outdated browser. Please upgrade your browser to improve your experience.

 Toll-free: (800) 456-3434

 - PBSC: 377

 H. Lee Moffitt Cancer Center is an NCI-designated Comprehensive Cancer Center.
 The program was founded in 1990 and is FACT accredited.
 Areas of interest are MDS/AML, BMT up to age 80 and GVHD relapse prevention and clinical trials.

-Adult - Melissa Alsina, Nelly Bejanyan, Marco Davila, Rawan Faramand, Doris K. Hansen, Michael Jain, Farhad Khimani, Aleksandr Lazaryan, Hien Liu, Frederick Locke, Asmita Mishra, Michael Nieder, Taiga Nishihori, Leonel Ochoa-Bayona, Lia Perez, Joseph Pidala
+Adult - Melissa Alsina, Nelly Bejanyan, Omar Castaneda-Puglianini, Marco Davila, Hany Elmariah, Rawan Faramand, Ciara Freeman, Doris K. Hansen, Michael Jain, Farhad Khimani, Aleksandr Lazaryan, Hien Liu, Frederick Locke, Asmita Mishra, Taiga Nishihori, Leonel Ochoa-Bayona, Lia Perez, Joseph Pidala

 Cord blood transplants performed on

 At Moffitt Cancer Center, we understand that a blood and bone marrow transplant is a complicated procedure that requires a great deal of commitment on the part of a patient and their caregivers.
 As a result, we're here to provide comprehensive support to all of our transplant recipients, every step of the way.
 During the transplant process, patients will meet with Clinical Social Workers, who can assist with preparation and planning for the transplant experience.
 This includes assisting in the development of a caregiver plan, identifying lodging and financial resources, and offering emotional support to patients and caregivers as they navigate the process.